luomus/bird-identification/README.md

     - `--sdm`: Use species distribution model, default False
     - `--skip`: Skip files that already have a result, default False

+#### Notes of usage

+- If classification stops with message "Killed", try restarting the container.
+It's unclear what causes this issue.

 ## Todo

 - Organizing the repos: continue with this repo, include baim features.
 Then rethink whether this tool and analysis (Bart) tool should be bundled together.
 And how to manage web interface vs. desktop app.